speedie1337/spmenu/docs/docs.md

 A basic supported SGR sequence looks like this: `\033[X;YZm`

 Here, X specifies if you want normal or bright colors.
 Y specifies if you want background or foreground.
 Z specifies the color number.
+You can add another separator and background color before Z to also specify a background color.

 Foreground colors: `30` through `37`
 Background colors: `40` through `47`